impermeable/waterproof-vscode/README.md

 Install this extension and follow the installation instructions that pop up.

+> ⚠ The installer will suggest an installation location.
+It is strongly recommended to **not** change this location.
+If you do change it, remember the installation folder.
+You will then need to set various Waterproof settings:
+  The coq-lsp path should be set to `C:\(your installation location)\bin\coq-lsp.exe` The arguments for coq-lsp should be set to `--coqlib=C:\(your installation location)\lib\coq` and `--findlib_config=C:\(your installation location)\bin\findlib.conf`.
+After filling out the coq-lsp path, the arguments can be set automatically by running the command in vscode (`Ctrl+Shift+P`)
+  `Waterproof: Set language server arguments for Windows based on coq-lsp path `

 ---

 # Installation on other platforms and instructions for manual installation